 Old Christmas Cards Album

-I purchased the cheap scrapbooks that are the front and back covers and don’t come with a binding.
+Almost any craft store has these generic albums with front and back covers and an expandable binding (similar).
 Each set of pages you add comes with extenders which allows you to make the book as thick as you want.
-I bought the cheap plastic sleeves and 12×12 Christmas scrapbook paper packs after Christmas when they were on clearance.
-And that’s all I needed.
+Cheap plastic sleeves and 12×12 Christmas scrapbook paper packs after Christmas when they were on clearance finished off my list of supplies.

 2 – Sort the cards